geekodour/gitpushblog/README.md

 ```
 $ npm run push
 ```
-git will ask for credentials before the push if using HTTPS, give it. the push will be done to the `gh-pages` branch of the repository, it will create one if does not already exist.
+git will ask for credentials before the push if using HTTPS, give it.
+This will push the `/dist` directory, it will do the `git add` and `git commit` for you. the push will be done to the `gh-pages` branch of the repository, it will create one if does not already exist.

 Additionally, You can also push the working repository to Github using **git add,commit and push origin master** if you want to.